The family’s in trouble. I’m not supposed to intervene, but it’s becoming harder to ignore the fact they may die. I think I care.

 It’s warm and big, my new one thing.

 My last one thing.

 Author’s note: Oh, this prompt threw me all over the place.
 I struggled for several days writing all kinds of ideas in my journal which all kept sounding like either Star Trek episodes or rather quite strange commentaries about society or politics.
 I ended up landing on the idea of an alien poet sent to Earth for inspiration and so began the lines “Tumultuous turquoise.
 Trembling tempests.
 Throttled temples.
 Tactile tensions.”
 As the alien began walking the beach, however, something shifted.
-I found my alien was more interested in a singular idea, as I suppose I was, than a bank of words for poetry.
+I found my alien was more interested in a singular idea, as I suppose I was than in a bank of words for poetry.
 This led me to write what would then become the beginning.
-Originally I saw it as an entirely different alien having a completely different experience on Earth, but it too shifted when I figured out they were the same alien on thier last mission.
+Originally I saw it as an entirely different alien having a completely different experience on Earth, but it too shifted when I figured out they were the same alien on their last mission.

 The experience of discovery when writing these stories is perhaps the biggest mystery to me.
 Each week it unfolds in a different way.
 It’s a mystery I hope I never solve, as finding my path to the tale is half the fun.
-While this story might have ended up being the very cliched thing I was trying to avoid, I’m happy I found it.
+While this story might have ended up being the very cliche thing I was trying to avoid, I’m happy I found it.
 Please let me know what you think and thank you so much for reading.

 Short Story Challenge | Week 19

 Each week the short stories are based on a prompt from the book “Write the Story” by Piccadilly, Inc. This week’s prompt was to write a story with an alien in disguise among humans.
 We had to include the Aurora Borealis, paintbrush, cornfield, cluster, lineup, overlook, suspect, bridge, dome, and dash.

 Next week’s prompt: A young child makes a discovery